Story of Ted Weisgal and Leisure Learning Unlimited

 heard of the Class Factory.

-Donna fished in her purse and handed me a catalogue.
+Deborah fished in her purse and handed me a catalogue.
 I looked

 through it and noticed it contained adult education classes.
 Then I